World War II in Yugoslavia: Chetniks

-The Chetniks, a Serb royalist and nationalist movement which initially resisted the Axis but progressively entered into collaboration with Italian, German and parts of the Ustasha forces, sought the creation of a Greater Serbia by cleansing non-Serbs, mainly Muslims and Croats from territories that would be incorporated into their post-war state.
-The Chetniks systemically massacred Muslims in villages that they captured.
-These occurred primarily in eastern Bosnia, in towns and municipalities like Goražde, Foča, Srebrenica and Višegrad.
+The Chetniks were a Serb royalist and nationalist movement that initially resisted the Axis before cooperating with Axis forces.
+They later collaborated extensively and systematically with Italian occupation forces and, in the later stages of the war, with German and Ustasha forces.
+The movement was not centrally organised, and collaboration varied between different Chetnik groups and regions.
+The Chetnik programme envisaged the creation of an ethnically homogeneous Greater Serbian state by cleansing non-Serb populations, mainly Muslims and Croats, from territories intended for incorporation into their post-war state.

+The Chetniks carried out massacres of Muslim civilians in villages they captured.
+These occurred primarily in eastern Bosnia, in towns and municipalities such as Goražde, Foča, Srebrenica and Višegrad.
 Later, "cleansing actions" against Muslims took place in counties in Sandžak.
-Actions against Croats were smaller in scale but similar in action.
+Actions against Croats were smaller in scale but similar in nature.
 Croats were killed in Bosnia, Herzegovina, northern Dalmatia, and Lika.
+The Chetniks also carried out violence against Serb civilians suspected of supporting the Partisans.